 If you happen to feel any discomfort in the pelvic region, go to the doctor.
 The doctor will examine you thoroughly, and ask you about the origin of the pain and its severity.
 Provide all the relevant information about your activities or movements that may be causing the pain, so that the doctor can make the right diagnosis.

-Pelvic girdle pain is usually diagnosed as sciatica by most doctors.
-However, a physiotherapist can make an accurate diagnosis as they take a detailed look at the pelvic muscles and joints.
+Pelvic girdle pain may be mistaken as sciatica pain.
+A physiotherapist can differentiate between both the conditions as they take a detailed look at the pelvic muscles and joints.

 Treatment For Pelvic Girdle Pain During Pregnancy

 PGP is treatable, and you can manage the pain with a few home care tips.
 Specific exercises and lifestyle changes can help in easing the pain and making the pregnancy better (7).